 The Mouse on the Mayflower

 This cartoon first aired 48 years and three days ago.
 I watched it as a kid, maybe fifteen years or so ago, and then I watched it again on Wednesday evening for nostalgia purposes.
 Everything was familiar.
 I hadn't realized as a kid, however, that it features the versatile voice actress June Foray of "Rocky and Bullwinkle" fame.
 She did the voice of Rocky and virtually every female character.
 Like Kirk Douglas and Vera Lynn, she's still alive at the age of 99 years, and I very much hope that all three will survive the Celebrity Massacre of 2016.
 Kirk only needs to make it less than two weeks until his hundredth birthday, knock on wood.
-Anyway, the opening song of this cartoon is as awe-inspiring as I remembered it, so I include it here (starting at about the 0:54 mark) followed by the entire thing for anybody who has the time and interest (which will probably be nobody, but just in case).
+Anyway, the opening song of this cartoon is as awe-inspiring as I remembered it, so I include it here, followed by the entire thing for anybody who has the time and interest (which will probably be nobody, but just in case).

 "Let us be articulate for while our defense of the kingdom may not stir all hearers, the absence of thoughtful response may cause fledglings among the faithful to falter.
 What we assert may not be accepted, but unasserted convictions soon become deserted convictions." - Elder Neal A. Maxwell